solidfire/solidfire-cli/README.md

 Description:

 The GetConfig API method is used to retrieve all the configuration information for the node.
-This one API method includes the same information available in both "GetClusterConfig" and "GetNetworkConfig" methods.Note: This method is available only through the per-node API endpoint 5.0 or later.
+This one API method includes the same information available in both "GetClusterConfig" and "GetNetworkConfig" methods.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: